Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Shear-Rate Dependence of Observed Viscosity

 This figure clearly demonstrates how this leading-order nonlinear contribution depends on both the system size and the shear rate.
 In the small system-size regime ($L \lesssim 32$), the viscosity correction $\Delta \eta$ exhibits a pure logarithmic growth, $\sim \log L$.
 Crucially, in this regime, the data points for different shear rates collapse onto a single curve.
-This behavior indicates that the macroscopic transport is essentially "equilibrium-like," reproducing the leading-order $\log L$ divergence that characterizes the weak-renormalization regime of the FNS theory.
+This behavior indicates that the macroscopic transport remains in the near-equilibrium regime.

 As the system size increases, however, the growth of $\Delta \eta$ deviates from this logarithmic trend and eventually saturates to a constant value.
-This saturation explicitly marks the boundary where the near-equilibrium assumption of the FNS theory breaks down.
+This saturation explicitly marks the boundary where the near-equilibrium RG prediction breaks down.
 As is evident from the figure, this breakdown depends on both the system size and the shear rate; the shear-induced suppression effect becomes increasingly prominent for larger system sizes and higher shear rates.